azimuth-cloud/azimuth-config/docs/deployment/testing.md

 !!! info  "Verification of Zenith services"
     As for other platform types, only title-based verification is performed for Zenith services.

-!!! warning  "Overridding inferred configuration"
+!!! warning  "Overriding inferred configuration"
     Currently, it is not possible to override the inferred configuration for Kubernetes apps.
 This may mean it is not currently possible to test some Kubernetes apps that  have required parameters.

 !!! warning  "Specifying Zenith services"